Kighlander1975/dbe-exercise-file-upload/README.md

 // Force download instead of inline viewing define('DOWNLOAD_FORCE_ATTACHMENT', false);

+// Path to upload directory
+define('UPLOAD_PATH', __DIR__ . '/../uploads');
 ```

 ## Usage

+1. **Browsing Files and Directories**:
+   - Use the directory tree on the left to navigate through folders
+   - Click on folders in the main view to navigate into them
+   - Use the breadcrumb navigation for quick path traversal
+   - Select drives from the dropdown (on Windows systems)

-1. **Uploading Files**:
+2. **Uploading Files**:
    - Select a file using the file input
    - Optionally specify a subfolder
    - Click "Upload"
+   - Note: Uploads are restricted to the designated upload directory

-2. **Viewing Files**:
+3. **Viewing and Managing Files**:
-   - The main page displays all uploaded files
+   - The main page displays all files in the current directory
-   - Click "Open" to view supported file types in the browser
+   - Click the eye icon to view supported file types in the browser
-   - Click "Download" to download any file
+   - Click the download icon to download any file

-3. **Organization**:
-   - Use the subfolder option to organize files into categories
-   - Files are automatically sorted by upload date (newest first)
+   - Click the info icon to view detailed information about the file

+4. **File Details**:
+   - Basic information: name, path, size, type, modification date
+   - For images: preview thumbnail and EXIF metadata (if available)

 ## Security Considerations